casinca/LLM-quest/README.md

-# LLM Architectures from Scratch
+# LLM Quest: Models, architectures, research papers from scratch

 This repo is a constant WIP.
 It was initially a "package like" version following the great